-As part of a general risk management processes all schools will have arrangements in place for dealing with general emergency situations.
-In addition, the child's Care Plan will explain how schools intend to deal with medical emergencies and pupils' Care Plans will give details of how to deal with specific emergencies relating to a pupil's medical needs, including when and what medication should be administered.

-- Our policy is clear that if in doubt an ambulance should always be called and staff will never be permitted take a child to hospital in their own car.
-Our policy is clear that if a parent is unable to accompany their child to hospital, a member of staff will endeavour accompany a child taken to hospital by ambulance. - 13.3 If a parent is not present then health professionals, and not school staff, will be responsible for decisions about the medical treatment that the child requires.
+- 13.1 As part of a general risk management processes all schools will have arrangements in place for dealing with general emergency situations.
+In addition, the child's Care Plan will explain how schools intend to deal with medical emergencies and pupils' Care Plans will give details of how to deal with specific emergencies relating to a pupil's medical needs, including when and what medication should be administered. - Our policy is clear that if in doubt an ambulance should always be called and staff will never be permitted take a child to hospital in their own car.
+Our policy is clear that if a parent is unable to accompany their child to hospital, a member of staff will always accompany a child taken to hospital by ambulance and will stay with the child until their parent arrives. - 13.3 If a parent is not present then health professionals, and not school staff, will be responsible for decisions about the medical treatment that the child requires.
 Staff accompanying a child to hospital should ensure that they have basic medical information about the child, for example their Care Plan if one is in place and identifying data e.g. full name and date of birth and their parents' contact details. - Our policy is clear and ask that all staff who support children with medical needs follow the good practice points advised within this to reduce potential medical emergencies occurring.